Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

-# Vector Spaces in ForTheL
+# Linear Algebra in ForTheL

-The goal of this project is to formalize vector spaces in ForTheL.
+The goal of this project is to formalize some linear algebra in ForTheL.

 ## Getting Started